-- When an identity-of-interest exists between the Developer, Owner, and General Contractor, the following limitations will be applied: - For projects with 50 units or less, the combined total of the general requirements, contractor's profit and overhead, consultant's fee, real estate attorney's fee, developer's fee, and developer's overhead will be limited to 25% of TDC. - For projects over 51 units, the combined total of the general requirements, contractor's profit and overhead, consultant's fee, real estate attorney's fee, developer's fee, and developer's overhead will be limited to 20% of TDC. - Notwithstanding the foregoing, the Authority reserves the right, in its sole discretion, to adjust the timing of payment of the Developer's Fee at any time to achieve or maintain a project's feasibility and long-term viability.
+When an identity-of-interest exists between the Developer, Owner, and General Contractor the combined total of the general requirements, contractor's profit and overhead, consultant's fee, real estate attorney's fee, developer's fee, and developer's overhead will be limited to 20% of TDC.

-5.2.2.5.
+Notwithstanding the foregoing, the Authority reserves the right, in its sole discretion, to adjust the timing of payment of the Developer's Fee at any time to achieve or maintain a project's feasibility and long-term viability.

+5.2.2.4.
 Per-Unit Minimums